IvanSunjg/Advanced-Vision/mlp-cluster/README.md

                 ```

 5. Run Your Experiment
-    * To submit and run experiment on the cluster, you have to run `bash send_model_to_job.sh` with flags that specify exactly what experiment you would like to run and what training hyperparameters you would like to use
+    * To submit and run experiment on the cluster, you have to run `bash send_model_to_job.sh` with flags that specify exactly what experiment you would like to run and what training hyperparameters you would like to use.
         1. **Experiment Specifications**: To specify the type of experiment you would like to run, you must use the `--exp_type` and `--exp_kwargs` flags
             1. `--exp_type`: Short for "experiment type", this flag defines the type of experiment you would like to run and the supplied argument should be the name of an experiment defined in [`experiment.py`](experiment.py).
 For example, if we wanted to run the `AugMix` and `CutOut` experiment defined in the second example above, we supply *augmix_cutout* for the `--exp_type` flag.
-Notice that the supplied argument matches the exact name used for the experiment's function definition
+Notice that the supplied argument matches the exact name used for the experiment's function definition.
             2. `--exp_kwargs`: Short for "experiment keyword arguments", this flag defines the parameters you would like to pass to the experiment as defined in the experiment's function definition.
 The passed argument needs to be a string containing a Python dictionary of the parameters you would like to manipulate, and their corresponding value.
 For example, if we wanted to use only 2 augmentations for `AugMix` and 2 holes of length 80 for `CutOut` in the `CutOut` and `AugMix` experiment defined in the second example above, we would supply *"{'k': 2, 'n_holes': 2, 'length': 80}"* for the `--exp_kwargs` flag.
-Notice that the supplied argument is wrapped in quotes, the keys of dictionary are strings, and that those keys match the specificed parameter names in the function definition
+Notice that the supplied argument is wrapped in quotes, the keys of dictionary are strings, and that those keys match the specificed parameter names in the function definition.

             Together, you can run specific experiments with the default hyperparameters defined in [`arg_extractor.py`](arg_extractor.py) by only specifying the `--exp_type` flag and optionally the `--exp_kwargs` flag depending on if default values have been specified for the experiment's function parameters.
 Following the examples just discussed you can run the customized `AugMix` and `CutOut` experiment using: